-CALIFORNIA, USA — California voters have a lot to consider in the upcoming November election.
-A dozen propositions are on the ballot this year covering a range of topics from voting rights to rent control to tax rules.
+CALIFORNIA, USA — California voters had a lot to consider in the November election.
+A dozen propositions were on the ballot in 2020 covering a range of topics from voting rights to rent control to tax rules.

-Here is a rundown of each of the props with links for more information on each.
+Here is a rundown of each of the props and the election results for each.

-California Proposition 14 is a vote to approve $5.5 billion dollars for stem cell research and research facilities in the state.
+California Proposition 14 gained enough support to pass and now approves $5.5 billion dollars for stem cell research and research facilities in the state.
 In 2004, California voters approved Proposition 71.
 It gave legal protection to stem cell research that was hoping to find new medical treatments or cures for everything from Parkinson’s to cancer.
 Proposition 71 also approved spending more than $3 billion to use for stem cell research and to build research facilities.
 Since 2004, most of the funding has been spent.

-Proposition 15 is on the ballot in 2020 to amend the tax caps set by Proposition 13 back in 1978.
+Proposition 15 was on the ballot in 2020 to amend the tax caps set by Proposition 13 back in 1978.

 The voters chose to pass Proposition 13 back in 1978 to cap property taxes on properties at 1% of the sales price and the property taxes can only increase a maximum of 2% per year.
 That means that California property owners are paying property taxes based on the price that they originally paid for the property, typically much less than what it is actually valued at today.
 This is the same for both residential and commercial properties.

-Proposition 15 is on the ballot now to amend what was done back in 1978 to eliminate the 2% increase cap, but only for business properties.
+Proposition 15 was on the ballot now to amend what was done back in 1978 to eliminate the 2% increase cap, but only for business properties.

-Proposition 18 would make a very specific change to the voting rights for 17-year-old citizens that only affects primary elections.
+Proposition 18 would have made a very specific change to the voting rights for 17-year-old citizens that only affects primary elections.

-If passed, it will allow voting for 17-year-olds in a primary or special election as long as they will turn 18 years old by the proceeding general election.
+If it had passed, it would have allowed voting for 17-year-olds in a primary or special election as long as they will turn 18 years old by the proceeding general election.